nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Marking debts as paid: `mark`

 **What it does:**<br>
-Marks the debts specified from a person in PayMeLah as paid.
-Specifying multiple debts will mark all those debts as paid. <br>
+This command marks the debts specified from a person in PayMeLah as paid.
+Specifying multiple debts will mark all those debts as paid.

-This command will help you keep track of which debts have been paid and which debts have not been paid.
+**When to use:**<br>
+When you want to indicate that a particular debt has been paid, but still keep a record of it in PayMeLah, this is the command to use!

 **Format:**<br>
 `mark <person index> debt/<debt index…>`